ApiLogicServer/Docs/docs/Tech-Basic-Demo.md

 ---
 title: Instant Microservices - with Logic and Security
+notes: gold is proto (-- doc)
 ---

-In this article, we will build a complete, repsresentatively complex database system in minutes instead of weeks or months:
+Learn how build a complete database system -- in minutes instead of weeks or months:

 1. **An API**, and, we'll add ui and logic to make it a microservice...
 2. **Logic and Security:** multi-table constraints and derivations, and role-based security
 3. **An Admin App:** and finally, a multi-page, multi-table web app

-We'll illustrate API Logic Server support for:
+We'll use API Logic Server, providing:

 | Key Feature | Providing | Why It Matters|
 | :--- |:---|:---|